 I don't "create art" for a living.
 I solve problems for other business owners.

 Rare are the artists that create whatever they want and sell it well.
-Sure, they exist — we follow them on Instagram and envy them a bit, but a lot of them didn't get to that point straight from school.
-A lot of them had careers in publishing, theatre, the movie industry or tattoo art, that covered the bills before their personal art took off.
+Sure, they exist — we may follow them on Instagram and envy them a bit, but a lot of them didn't get to that point straight from school.
+A lot of them had careers in publishing, theatre, the movie industry, or tattoo art, that covered the bills before their personal art took off.

 There are two points I want to make here.